 Trial participants will be participating in the trial for approximately 18 months.
-When a participant has completed the trial, their healthcare will continue as normal.
-For up to 2 years after receiving their new hearing aids and/or cochlear implant, ongoing support will be provided for adjustments and/or repairs.
+When a participant has completed the trial, their healthcare will continue as normal at their local care centre who will decide their ongoing care.
+For up to 2 years after receiving their new hearing aids and/or cochlear implant, ongoing support will be provided for adjustments and/or repairs by the manufacturer.
 After that period, their care will continue under the NHS.